forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 Forcible methods of any kind against [the will of] the local population by *any* party are not considered adequate.

 ### Local Self Determination
 Here to achieve self-determination and living in a setting which takes local peculiarities into account, a federalist government structure is advocated: Local autonomy including a local government determined by the local people, fair participation in the senior state and respect for the local culture and language.
+Possibly independent 'regional' sport teams e.g. for football if wished, it works in the UK.

 Reasons for autonomy based paths:
 * The world moves closer together: